Marquee stakes for sailcloth tents — anchoring under high sustained ridge tension

 Extraction Matters More on Longer Stakes

 Longer stakes driven into clay-heavy ground require more extraction force than shorter stakes on soft ground.
-A stake that went in straight comes out with the removal tool — no levering, no ground damage, no bent kit to sort at the end of the job.
+A stake that went in straight comes out with the extraction tool — no levering, no ground damage, no bent kit to sort at the end of the job.

 MUTA Best Practice Guide | IFAI Pullout Capacity Pocket Guide | InTents Magazine: The Holding Power of Stakes